TomBener/uni-logo/README.md

 # SCU-LOGO

-Vector logo drawn by Ti$k$Z of SCU.
+Vector logo drawn by TikZ of SCU.